 Western Arctic Caribou Herd Cooperative Management Plan

-— Approved November 30, 2011 by the Western Arctic Herd Working Group in Anchorage, Alaska
+— Approved in December of 2019 by the Western Arctic Herd Working Group in Anchorage, Alaska

-The Western Arctic Caribou Herd (WAH) is the largest of 32 identified caribou herds in Alaska.
+The Western Arctic Herd (WAH) is the largest of 32 identified caribou herds in Alaska.
 People from more than 40 small communities within the range of the herd, and other groups across the state, all use and value the herd.
-The WAH Cooperative Management Plan, revised in 2011, was written by the Western Arctic Caribou Herd Working Group (WG) to outline goals, strategies and management actions for the WAH.
+The WACH Cooperative Management Plan, revised in 2019, was written by the Western Arctic Caribou Herd Working Group (WACH WG) to outline goals, strategies and management actions for the WAH.
 The purpose of the plan is to work together to ensure the long-term conservation of the WAH and the ecosystem on which it depends to maintain traditional and other uses for the benefit of all people, now and in the future.

-The 2011 WAH Cooperative Management Plan is a revision of the first plan developed by the WG in 2003.
-The revised plan has background information about the herd and 7 plan elements that address cooperation, population management, habitat, regulations, reindeer, knowledge, and education, all in relation to the WAH.
+The 2019 WACH Cooperative Management Plan is a revision of the first plan developed by the WG in 2003.
+The revised plan has background information about the herd and 9 plan elements that address cooperation, population management, habitat, regulations, reindeer, knowledge, education, human activities and a changing climate, all in relation to the WAH.